chiphwang1/oci-devops-node/README.md

 ## Install Ruby, Rails and create new App

-1. Install Node 12 and NPM: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+1. Install Ruby and Rails: https://guides.rubyonrails.org/v5.0/getting_started.html
-2. Build the app: npm install
+2. Generate: npm install
 3. Run tests: npm test
 4. Run the app: npm start
 5. Verify the app locally, open your browser to http://localhost:3000/ or whatever port you set, if you've changed the local port